Best LIVE Ammo Deals Online >>>

 For this article, we gathered a bunch of rifles we’ve personally shot, reviewed, and owned here at Pew Pew Tactical.
 The entire Pew Pew Tactical team, as well as freelance writers, contributed to this review to offer different opinions based on ergonomics, size, and experience.

-Every review rifle undergoes 500 rounds of practice ammo and heavier match-grade ammo at 50 and 100 yards with a 5-25x scope (unless otherwise noted).
+Every review rifle undergoes reliability testing with 500 rounds of practice ammo, and accuracy testing with match-grade ammo at 100 yards.
 We require all AR-15s to be tested with at least 3 magazines to assess compatibility, and we use a Lyman Digital Trigger Gauge to measure the average trigger pull for all guns.

 For guns we have reviews on, we’ve linked those so you can read more.